Earlier this year, I was lucky enough to be selected for feature in the very first downloadable zine released by Photograd.

 university.’ - taken from the Photograd website.

-Alongside 13 other photographers, my series A Farmer & His Dogs and the other works were selected by Photograd due to their relation to the topic of Brexit.
+Alongside 13 other photographers, my series A Farmer & His Dogs and other works were selected by Photograd due to their relation to the topic of Brexit.
 Assisting Melissa Belton (Manager and Founder of Photograd) with selections, curation and interviews was an excellent team consisting of Joanne Coates, Hanna-Katrina Jedrosz, Tom Coleman, Chloe Juno, and Brendan Barry.

 There are plans to release a second edition of this downloadable zine, with a printed edition possibly set to be released further down the line.